silexlabs/www.silex.me-2020/pages/home.md

 hero-slider:
 - Your website builder
 - A free and open source tool
-- To learn about standards and web design
+- Learn web design
 - A friendly community
-- A Wix for makers like you
+- A better Wix for makers like you
 - A hackable Unbounce alternative
 - An Adobe muse successor
 hero-cta: <p><a href="/get-started/" title="Get started with Silex website builder"><strong>Get